TestCentricity/testcentricity_web/README.md

 The TestCentricity™ Web core generic framework for desktop and mobile web browser-based app testing implements a Page Object and Data
 Object Model DSL for use with Cucumber, Capybara (version 3.x), and Selenium-Webdriver (version 4.x).
+It also facilitates the configuration of the appropriate Selenium-Webdriver capabilities required to establish a connection with a local or cloud hosted desktop or mobile web browser.

 The TestCentricity™ Web gem supports running automated tests against the following web test targets:
-* locally hosted desktop browsers (Firefox, Chrome, Edge, Safari, or IE)
+* locally hosted desktop browsers (Chrome, Edge, Firefox, Safari, or IE)
-* locally hosted emulated iOS Mobile Safari, Android, Windows Phone, or Blackberry mobile browsers (running within a local instance of Chrome)
 * locally hosted "headless" Chrome, Firefox, or Edge browsers
 * remote desktop and emulated mobile web browsers hosted on Selenium Grid 4 and Dockerized Selenium Grid 4 environments
 * mobile Safari browsers on iOS device simulators or physical iOS devices (using Appium and XCode on OS X)